Need the quick answer? See our FAQ on "How often to change the air filter".

 - Several pets or have allergies: Change every 30-45 days

 It's simple; sign up for the Service Experts Email Club.
 This is a convenient way to get money-saving discounts and other helpful information on your smartphone, tablet or desktop.
-But wait… there’s more, your email subscription preferences let’s you set a reminder to change your Louisville area home's air filter every 30, 60, 90, 120 or 365 days, or a specific date of your choice.
+But wait… there’s more, your email subscription preferences let’s you set a reminder to change your Louisville area home's air filter every 30, 60, 90, 120 or 365 days, or the date of your choosing.

 How to replace your return air filter

-Most of us know how to replace the air filter in their system, but some residences have an extra filter in the return vent.
+Most people know how to replace the air filter in their unit, but some residences have an extra filter in the return vent.
 Whether you have one or not is dependent on which HVAC system you have.
-Your system is designed to handle a maximum amount of pressure in your house, and the more filters you have the harder the blower motor works, which can decrease the life of your system if it isn't designed for it.
+Your unit is made to handle a maximum amount of pressure in your home, and the more filters you have the more the blower motor works, which can decrease the life expectancy of your system if it isn't designed for it.
 Finding out whether you have a return filter and replacing it is a piece of cake:

 - Some covers have screws and some have tabs.
 Unscrew or pull tabs to take off the wall.